stripe/veneur/README.md

 ### Performance implications of TLS

 Establishing a TLS connection is fairly expensive, so you should reuse connections as much as possible.
-Using RSA keys are also far more expensive than using ECDH keys.
-Using localhost on a machine with one CPU, Veneur was able to establish ~700 connections/second using ECDH keys, but only ~110 connections/second using RSA keys.
+RSA keys are also far more expensive than using ECDH keys.
+Using localhost on a machine with one CPU, Veneur was able to establish ~700 connections/second using ECDH `prime256v1` keys, but only ~110 connections/second using RSA 2048-bit keys.
 According to the Go profiling for a Veneur instance using TLS with RSA keys, approximately 25% of the CPU time was in the TLS handshake, and 13% was decrypting data.

 # Name